GTEC-UDC/linuxcnc_testbed/docs/source/doc/03_linuxcnc/08_linuxcnc_configuration.md

     addf mux4.0 servo-thread
     ```

-- `loadusr`: Loads a non-real-time HAL component into the system.
-Non-real-time components are separate processes that can optionally communicate with other HAL components via pins and parameters.
+- `loadusr`: Loads a non-real-time {{HAL}} component into the system.
+Non-real-time components are separate processes that can optionally communicate with other {{HAL}} components via pins and parameters.
 Real-time components cannot be loaded into non-real-time space.
 The syntax of the `loadusr` command is:

     ```text
     loadusr [<flags>] <command>